sid3934/Learning-HTML-CSS/README.md

 # Learning-HTML
-Documenting my daily exercises in HTML as I try them for a few days to get my hands dirty.
+Documenting my daily exercises in HTML & CSS as I try them for a few days to get my hands dirty.